Meridiani Planum: Crater degradation, formation of soils and loose spherules

-Size & Surface Density of Hematite Spherules (Blueberries)
+Size and surface density of hematite spherules (blueberries)

-Spherule Size
+Spherule size

 The size of the hematite spherules varied by location along Opportunity's traverse of Meridiani Planum.
 The figures below illustrate this variation.
 Figures 18, 19, and 20 show loose surface spherules at Eagle Crater (the rover's landing site in January 2004), 500m northwest of Victoria Carter (August 2007), and 200m outside the rim of Endeavour crater (late July 2011).
 The straight-line distance between the sampling targets shown in Figures 18 and 20 is about 23 km (the rover's route between the two targets was 33 km).
 Figure 20 features one of the largest spherules photographed on the plain by Opportunity's Microscopic Imager; it is 8.3 mm in diameter.

 Figure 21 shows spherule fragments (or very small spherules) in a "crest ripple".
 These were right next to much larger spherules lying on top of smooth sandy soils and within a few meters of the trench shown in Figure 12.
 The top section of Figure 12 shows two crest ripples and the much larger spherules spread out between the crest ripples on top of the soils.
 The wide view Figure 3 also shows crest ripples as the sinuous wind-formed lines on top of the smooth sandy soil bedforms.

-Numbers of Hematite Spherules & Loose Spherule Surface Density
+Numbers of hematite spherules and loose spherule surface density

 There are no peer-reviewed published estimates of the number of loose hematite spherules on Meridiani's soils or embedded hematite spherules in the plain's sediments.
 However, the reader can sense how mind-boggling big those numbers are with a photograph of an area of soil with a typical surface density of the hematite spheres.
 Such a photograph has been published.

 Figures 22 and 23 are true-color and false-color versions of the photo.
 The spherules are easier to see in the published false-color version (Figure 23).
 Click on it to enlarge it.
 The sampling target of Figures 22 & 23 had 29% coarse hematite coverage.
 The range of coverage among similar targets was 10% to 40%.
 These targets were sampled over a wide area, between Sol 70 (2004-04-04) and Sol 999 (2007-11-15).